-Parents are encouraged to visit our PTO room to take advantage of our Parent Resource Collection.
+Parents are encouraged to take advantage of our Parent Resource Collection.
 The collection consists of a variety of books and educational activities aimed at aiding parents to help students develop a mastery of all grade level standards.
 These materials are available for checkout through the media center.